-4. Protect fisher populations.

-4.1.
-Work with trappers to reduce chances of incidental capture of fishers in traps set for other species.
+- 3.4 Establish and maintain relationships for information exchange on fisher issues with Provincial agencies in British Columbia and with adjacent states. - 4.
+Protect fisher populations. - 4.1 Work with trappers to reduce chances of incidental capture of fishers in traps set for other species.

 Fishers are protected from trapping in Washington and the use of body-gripping traps for trapping other species is prohibited.
-Tribes are allowed to use body-gripping traps.
+Tribal trappers, however, are allowed to use body-gripping traps.
 Work with trappers to minimize incidental capture of fishers in traps set for other species.
-Create and distribute information on reintroductions to inform trappers and the general public about fisher ecology and recovery.
+Develop and distribute information on reintroductions to inform trappers and the general public about fisher ecology and recovery.